Ancient Rome and the Formation of Countries:

-Writing: Building on the skills learned in earlier grades in narrative, information, and argument writing, and poetry, Sixth Grade students expand their writing repertoire to include memoir and literary analysis.
+Writing: Building on the skills learned in earlier grades in narrative, poetry, information, and argument writing, Sixth Grade students expand their writing repertoire to include memoir and literary analysis.
 These skills are practiced throughout the year.
 In their notebook writing, students learn the process of editing and refining their work through multiple drafts.
 They are also introduced to writing formal outlines as an aid to organizing longer research essays.
 Peer review and editing and teacher coaching are components of the process.
-There is a concentration on the study of vocabulary, grammar, spelling, and punctuation, and students begin to learn how to effectively study for and take tests that require longer written answers.
-Using Chromebooks in the classroom, they compose and share their written work in Google Docs.
+There is a concentration on the study of vocabulary, grammar, spelling.
+Using Chromebooks in the classroom, they compose, revise, and share their written work in Google Docs.

 The skills of problem solving, communication, critical thinking, and analysis continue to evolve in Sixth Grade Math.
 Emphasis is placed on problem-solving processes and sound computation skills.
 Oral and written communication of mathematical ideas as well as analyzing problems become more important as students transition to more abstract concepts of early algebra.
-Studies of geometry and probability become increasingly sophisticated as the abstract thinking skills of the students grow.
 Skills developed throughout the earlier grades are combined with more advanced creative analysis and sequential thinking.

-The Sixth Grade math curriculum includes the study of data analysis and graphs; decimal operations; introductory algebra with tables, graphs, and formulas; fraction comparisons and fraction operations; angle geometry and introduction to deductive geometry; signed number operations and order of operations; percent/decimal/fraction conversions and percent word problems; probability including tree diagrams, Venn Diagrams, and counting principles; solving simple equations, distributive property, and collecting like terms; ratios, scale drawings, rates, and proportions; and graphing inequalities.
-The students’ Enrichment activities involve investigations with Google Sheets.
+The Sixth Grade math curriculum includes decimal operations; fraction comparisons and fraction operations; ratios, scale drawings, rates, and proportions; angle geometry; percent/decimal/fraction conversions and percent word problems; probability including tree diagrams, Venn Diagrams, and counting principles; the study of data analysis and graphs; signed number operations and order of operations; solving simple equations, distributive property, and collecting like terms; and graphing inequalities.

 Keeping with the themes of expansion, migration, and survival in a new environment which are introduced in the Sixth Grade study of Rome and the Middle Ages, the science curriculum involves the exploration and potential pioneering of Mars.
 In the Sixth Grade science course, “Matter and Energy in Our Lives: An Exploration of Earth and Space Systems,” students use math and science skills to complete “authentic space mission tasks” in the classroom and at The Buehler Challenger & Science Center.